 Guideline for User Story Refinement

 Each Release Item (PPM Request) will be represented in the DTE Product Backlog as an Epic.
+The norm is for there to be a one-to-one relationship between PPM request and Epic.
+When the execution of a Release Item results in dividing the Go-Live deployment of a PPM request into multiple Go-Live deployments, an Epic will be created to represent each Go-Live.
+User Stories associated with the PPM request will be children of the Epic representing when the User Story is Go-Live deployed.
+(Future consideration – use the Feature Work Item to represent different phase Go-Lives, therefore maintaining the one-to-one relationship between PPM request and Epic )

 During a Release Cycle, the Epic is used for each Release Item as a business facing artifact of the Agile Principle that aligns with a prioritized committed request to Executive Sponsors for that Release Cycle.
 It also allows for a consistant location to attach artifacts that are representative of the comprehensive business request.
 The Epic is created as part of the DTE Intake Process.